perfusorius/nuw/Readme.md

 ### Help

+To display version of nuw:

+    nuw ver

 To display help:

     nuw help

 ## Details

 nuw runs only on Windows.
 It will detect your architecture (32bit, 64bit) automatically and install the proper version.

 nuw can currently only update node to newer releases.
 If you want to downgrade you have to uninstall your current version and then install the older version.